-Pararoos Aiming for More Than Just Gold by: Jacob Irvine
+Pararoos Aiming for More Than Just Gold by: Faith Valencia

 In a couple of weeks’ time, Australia will be competing on the world stage in yet another international sporting tournament.
 It’s not as glamorous as the Olympics, or as well-known as the FIFA World Cup.
 In fact, it receives almost no media attention whatsoever.
 On Sunday the 10th of September, the 2017 International Federation for Cerebral Palsy Football World Championships kicks off in San Luis, Argentina.
 For those who are unaware, the IFCPF has been it’s own individual organisation recognized by both the UEFA football committee and the FA.

 While Cerebral Palsy (CP) is in the official name, the sport now includes athletes who have brain injuries and other similar conditions.
 Apart from a few rule changes, the sport is almost identical to able-bodied football.

 Rather than 11 players, only seven take to the field, and instead of regular 45 minute halves, the game consists of 30 minute halves on a slightly smaller pitch.
 In addition to this, there is no offside rule, and throw-ins may be taken with one hand.

 The Pararoos are currently ranked 16th in the world, and have been given a tough draw at this year’s world championships.
 They face the 13th ranked Northern Ireland, number 6th ranked USA, and the current world number one team, Ukraine.

 Pararoos head coach, Kai Lammert will depart with his squad of 14 players to San Luis on the 7th of September, and his team will be captained by David Barber, who is the only Queensland based player to be named in the squad.

 The 38-year-old from Rockhampton has been captaining the Pararoos since their inception 20 years ago, and believes that despite the tough group they are in, they have a good shot of progressing.